Skip to content

 1: Send an offer

-2: Send an Order Confirmation
+2: Send an order confirmation

 This step is only relevant if it is part of your normal business process to use order confirmations.
-Before sending an order confirmation, you can add a delivery address and delivery note on the 'Delivery' tab.
+Before sending an order confirmation, you can add a delivery address and delivery note on the Delivery tab.

-To create an order confirmation, select 'Create Order Confirmation' in the order menu.
+Select Create order confirmation in the order menu.
 Here you can choose whether the document should be printed or sent via email.
-You can also choose to confirm only part of the order by selecting 'Partial Order Confirmation.'
+You can also choose to confirm only part of the order by selecting Partial order confirmation.

 Once the order confirmation is created, the tasks are locked for further editing.
-If you want to edit the lines again, you can delete the order confirmation by going to the menu for the task (the three dots) and selecting 'Delete Order Confirmation.'
-Then you can edit and create a new order confirmation on the task.
+If you want to edit the lines again, you can delete the order confirmation via the task menu (the three dots) and select Delete order confirmation.
+You can then edit and create a new order confirmation.

-To create a delivery, select 'Create Delivery' in the order menu.
+Select Create delivery in the order menu.
 Here you can choose whether the delivery note should be printed or sent via email.
-Remember to enter the correct date for when the articles were dispatched from the stock.
-If you have only delivered some of the articles on the order, you can post a partial delivery to the customer.
+Remember to enter the correct date for when the articles were dispatched from the warehouse.
+If you have only delivered some of the articles, you can post a partial delivery.

-In the order menu, select 'Create Invoice.'
+Select Create invoice in the order menu.
 Choose whether the invoice should be printed, sent via email, or sent electronically.
-Also, check that the invoice date is as desired.
-If you use stock management and have not previously posted a delivery on the order, remember to mark the checkbox in the 'Deliver' field.
+Also verify that the invoice date is correct.
+If you use stock management and have not previously posted a delivery, remember to tick the Deliver checkbox.

-To do this, select 'Create Payment' in the order menu.
-Enter the date of the payment and mark the invoices that have been paid.
-Choose the payment account on which the payment should be posted.
-Verify that the paid amount is correct and press the 'Pay' button.
+Select Create payment in the order menu.
+Enter the date of the payment, and select the invoices that have been paid.
+Choose the payment account the payment should be posted to.
+Verify that the paid amount is correct, and click Pay.

 Example of a delivery note created via a sales order in Xena